saiteja3009/A1-Racket-Fundamentals/README.md

 [RackUnit](https://docs.racket-lang.org/rackunit/): Useful for testing

 ### Assignment statement:
-Solve the first 25 problems mentioned in [Ninety-Nine Lisp Problems](https://www.ic.unicamp.br/~meidanis/courses/mc336/2006s2/funcional/L-99_Ninety-Nine_Lisp_Problems.html) using only the following:
+Solve the first 25 problems mentioned in [Ninety-Nine Lisp Problems](https://www.ic.unicamp.br/~meidanis/courses/mc336/2006s2/funcional/L-99_Ninety-Nine_Lisp_Problems.html).
+We recommend using the following functions:
 * Arithmetic (+, -, *, etc)
 * cons, car, cdr, and their variations like caddr, etc
 * let, and its variations like letrec, let*, etc